ward/run/_posts/2015-10-04-belfius-brussels-minimarathon.md

 caught up a third time.
 Now he decided to do a mini sprint while spreading his arms pretending to be an airplane.
 Yeah, I am not sure what was going on in his mind either.
-Regardless, the gap he now created was maybe two metre so I promptly closed again.
+Regardless, the gap he now created was maybe two metre so I promptly closed it again.
 He did not have another sprint left so I dropped him and continued on my way.

 ### Actual Racing